-On an annual basis, the Corporate Governance and Compensation Committee is expected to conduct an evaluation of the Board, the functioning of the committees and each individual member of the Board.
-In addition to this evaluation, and as a part of this process, the Board and each Committee conducts a self-assessment.
-The Corporate Governance and Compensation Committee reviews the results of these self-assessments, and shares the same with the Board and each Committee, as appropriate, and makes any advisable recommendations based on this feedback.
+On an annual basis, the Corporate Governance and Compensation Committee is expected to conduct an evaluation of the board of directors, the functioning of the committees and each individual member of the board.
+In addition to this evaluation, and as a part of this process, the board and each committee conducts a self-assessment.
+The Corporate Governance and Compensation Committee reviews the results of these self-assessments, and shares the same with the board and each committee, as appropriate, and makes any advisable recommendations based on this feedback.